 “Preserving our Past, Aspiring to the Future!”

-Kipling was named for the great English author, Rudyard Kipling, The Village of Kipling was incorporated into a Town on September 11th, 1909 and today is a thriving community of 1,100 people in Southeast Saskatchewan.
+The village was incorporated into a Town on January 1, 1954 and today is a thriving community of 1,100 residents.

-Kipling is nestled close to the Moose Mountain Provincial Park and situated within the Rural Municipality of Kingsley No. 124 which borders the Rural Municipality of Hazelwood No. 94 7 kilometers to the south of Kipling.
+Kipling lies close to the Moose Mountain Provincial Park and is situated within the Rural Municipality of Kingsley No. 124 which borders the Rural Municipality of Hazelwood No. 94 7 kilometers to the south of Kipling.
 We are 1.5 hours from the major centers of Estevan, Weyburn, Regina and Yorkton, literally in the middle of everywhere !!